Michael-Kneale/Michael-Kneale/README.md

 ☕ I'm most confident with Java, but have experience programming in Python, JavaScript/HTML/CSS, and C

-🦾 Recently, I have been freelancing at DataAnnotation to learn more about AI and make money doing it
+🦾 Recently, I have been freelancing at DataAnnotation to learn more about AI